selcukusta/simple-image-server/README.md

 - Surf to the URLs such as below.

-Two containers will be bringing up.
+Three containers will be bringing up.
 The first one is your image server application.
 It was written with purely **[the Go programming language](https://golang.org/)**.
+It can be reached with _[http://localhost:8080/version](http://localhost:8080/version)_

 Another one is **[Varnish HTTP Cache](https://varnish-cache.org/)**.
 It will automatically cache the output of the response for 14 days.
+It can be reached with _[http://localhost:8081/version](http://localhost:8081/version)_

+The latest one, **[nuster](https://github.com/jiangwenyuan/nuster)**.
+Nuster, a high-performance HTTP proxy cache server and RESTful NoSQL cache server based on HAProxy.
+It will automatically cache the output of the response for 14 days like Varnish.
+It can be reached with _[http://localhost:8082/version](http://localhost:8082/version)_

+_You can choose any cache server according to your experience._

 ## Usage